-The Magazine tells him of the latest Meccano models: what Meccano Clubs are doing; how to correspond with other Meccano boys; the Competitions that are running.
-It contains splendid articles on such subjects as Railways, Famous Engineers and Inventors, Electricity, Bridges, Cranes, Wonderful Machinery, Aviation, Latest Patents, Radio, Stamps, Photography, Books and other topics of interest to boys, including suggestions for new Meccano parts and correspondence columns in which the Editor replies to his readers' enquiries.
-The Magazine is published in England on the 1st of each month.
+The Magazine tells him of the latest Meccano models: what Meccano Clubs are doing; how to correspond with other Meccano boys; and shows him what great fun he can have.
+It contains splendid articles on such subjects as Railways,

+Inventors.
+Famous Engineers Electricity, Bridges, Cranes, Wonderful Machinery, Airplanes, Latest Patents, Radio, Stamps, Photography, Books and other topics of interest to boys, including suggestions for new Meccano parts and correspondence columns in which the Editor replies to his readers' enquiries. publishing date is the 1st of each month (in England).